 If you want to read more, this is an excellent resource:

 We are a nation of schleppers — our stuff seems to go where we go — and most of us have a tote bag or two.
 I find them indispensable.
 I use totes for everything.
 I have a tote filled with dog walk necessities.
 The family car emergency kit is stashed in yet another bag.
 Another tote even houses my household’s stray socks — I am an optimist when it comes to stray socks.
 Why are our bags different?
 We wanted our bags to have some additional flourishes.
 Each bag has a List-it notebook pocket and a zipped pocket for your phone, keys, or wallet so it can pivot from your extra bag to your MAIN bag.
 This way you will never get caught without something to write down that key bit of inspiration.
-Check out this California Condor tote bag.
+The California Condor tote bag is part of our collection of endangered birds totes, all of which make great gifts for bird lovers.

 Jute and lightweight cotton